Research and development

 Networking knowledge

-Networking knowledge, learning together
+Networking knowledge, learning together.

 "Outside-in" means developing groundbreaking technologies – and being open to knowledge outside the company.
 Our researchers collaborate with bright minds, universities and institutions from all over the world, for example:

-• Ottobock supports the research work of the Shirley Ryan AbilityLab in Chicago with the Max Näder Center for Rehabilitation Technologies and Outcomes Research.
+• Ottobock supports the research of the Shirley Ryan AbilityLab in Chicago with the Max Näder Center for Rehabilitation Technologies and Outcomes Research.

 Biomechinal know-how